Personal profile

 Biography

-Dr Mark Wing Loong Cheong is a public health & palliative care researcher, and the current Deputy Head of School (Education) at the School of Pharmacy.
+Dr Mark Wing Loong Cheong is a health systems and services researcher, and the current Deputy Head of School (Education) at the School of Pharmacy.

 Mark's research focuses on improving the quality of life and relieving the suffering of people living and dying of serious illnesses, and creating equitable and compassionate systems that support everyone involved in the care of the seriously ill.

 Mark has previously collaborated with and has been a consultant for numerous local and international civil society organizations such as the Drugs for Neglected Diseases initiative and the World Health Organization on projects on palliative care, access to medicines and healthcare, and health inequalities.
-He is currently Visiting Fellow at the United Nations University - International Institute for Global Health, Visiting Scholar at the Maybank ASEAN Research Center at the Asia School of Business, and a Fellow of the Royal Society for Public Health.
+He was formerly a Visiting Fellow at the United Nations University - International Institute for Global Health, Visiting Scholar at the Maybank ASEAN Research Center at the Asia School of Business, and is currently a Fellow of the Royal Society for Public Health (UK).
 He is also a member of the National Palliative Care Services Development Committee within the Ministry of Health Malaysia.

 Prior to joining academia, he worked in healthcare management, leading teams to design, develop, and deliver quality healthcare services in Malaysia and the Asia Pacific region.
 Mark also worked on the project management and delivery of private-public partnerships, joint ventures and ETP projects enabled by agencies such as Ministry of Education, InvestKL and PEMANDU.
 Mark is a registered pharmacist by profession.